Karenponomarev42450/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain code and might divert attention from more critical design issues.
 It suggests that programmers should focus first on writing clear, correct, and working code, then optimize only when there's evidence that a specific part of the codebase is causing performance bottlenecks.
 This principle promotes better program design and maintainability in the long run.

+# 2024-01-19
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, break it down into smaller, more manageable tasks and use logical thinking to identify the best solution.
+Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
+Finally, never be afraid to ask for help or seek guidance from others in the programming community.
+Remember, everyone started somewhere, so there is always someone willing to lend a hand and share their knowledge.